-- 2. The corporate debtor shall, within a period of ten days of the receipt of the demand notice or copy of the invoice mentioned in sub-section (1) bring to the notice of the operational creditor - (a) existence of a dispute, if any, or record of the pendency of the suit or arbitration proceedings filed before the receipt of such notice or invoice in relation to such dispute; - (b) the payment of unpaid operational debt- - (i) by sending an attested copy of the record of electronic transfer of the unpaid amount from the bank account of the corporate debtor; or - (ii) by sending an attested copy of record that the operational creditor has encashed a cheque issued by the corporate debtor.
+- (a) existence of a dispute, if any, or record of the pendency of the suit or arbitration proceedings filed before the receipt of such notice or invoice in relation to such dispute; - (b) the payment of unpaid operational debt- - (i) by sending an attested copy of the record of electronic transfer of the unpaid amount from the bank account of the corporate debtor; or - (ii) by sending an attested copy of record that the operational creditor has encashed a cheque issued by the corporate debtor.

+Explanation.- For the purposes of this section, a "demand notice" means a notice served by an operational creditor to the corporate debtor demanding payment of the operational debt in respect of which the default has occurred."

-Demand notice or copy of invoice demanding payment of the debt - Section 8 provides that in case of a default, the operational creditor has to deliver a demand notice or a copy of an invoice demanding payment of the debt in default to the corporate debtor.
+Demand notice or copy of invoice demanding payment of the debt.- Section 8 provides that in case of a default, the operational creditor has to deliver a demand notice or a copy of an invoice demanding payment of the debt in default to the corporate debtor.
 A "demand notice" means a notice served by an operational creditor to the corporate debtor demanding payment of the operational debt in respect of which the default has occurred.
 [Section 8(1)]

-Explanation - For the purposes of this section, a "demand notice" means a notice served by an operational creditor to the corporate debtor demanding payment of the operational debt in respect of which the default has occurred.